Stephanie Kay Nutrition

 Author: Stephanie Kay

-This hearty quinoa salad with chickpeas makes a great side dish or vegetarian main course.
-Plus, it keeps well in the fridge for several days, so it works well as a healthy meal prep idea.
+This quinoa chickpea salad recipe makes a great side or main course.
+Plus, it keeps well in the fridge for several days, so it works well as a healthy meal prep idea, and so good it’s sure to become your favorite quinoa salad recipe.

 • Author: Stephanie Kay